d3v3l0/gtwiwtg/README.md

 ```

 And this function uses a utility function called `fill-and-insert`
-that just fills a buffer:
+that just fills a buffer, which I pulled out into its own function for
+clarity:

 ``` lisp